frangucc/thenodechronbook/README.md

 > The day science begins to study non-physical phenomena, it will make more progress in one decade than in all the previous centuries of its existence.

-Gou will quickly help you get up to speed but the rest is up to you so get ready to own it.
+Gou will quickly help you get up to speed but the rest is up to you, so get ready to own it.

 ## About the projects.